Uploading an object

 and--object-lock-retain-until-date

-to place an object version under an object lock with retention that is different from the bucket's default settings.--object-lock-legal-hold-status
+to set a retention period for an object version that overrides the bucket's default retention settings.--object-lock-legal-hold-status

-to place a legal hold on an object version.
+to set a legal hold on an object version.

-For more information about these parameters, see the guide above.
+For more information about these parameters, see the steps above.

 To upload an object version with a default retention period, use the upload S3 API method with the Content-MD5